mesolitica/malaya/docs/README.rst

    Convert from numbers to cardinal or ordinal representation.
 -  **Part-of-Speech Recognition**

-   Latest state-of-art CRF deep learning models to do Naming Entity Recognition.
+   Latest state-of-art CRF deep learning models to do Part-of-Speech Recognition.
 -  **Dependency Parsing**

    Latest state-of-art CRF deep learning models to do analyzes the grammatical structure of a sentence, establishing relationships between words.